sine2pi/Maxfactor/README.md

 # MaxFactor Optimizer Summary

 `MaxFactor` is a custom PyTorch optimizer with adaptive learning rates and specialized handling for matrix parameters.
-Key features include:

 ## Key Characteristics
 - Adaptive learning rates based on parameter norms and training step